superyngo/snake_spaghetti_style_code/README.md

 A vanilla-javascript Snake

-Just happened to fell like making a snake game last night, so here it is:
+Just happened to feel like making a snake game last night, so here it is:

 - no framework